thanpolas/toddmotto.github.io/_posts/2014-01-29-mastering-the-module-pattern.md

 {% endhighlight %}

 Another hint here, you'll notice I've passed in `Module || {}` into my second `ModuleTwo`, this is incase `Module` is not defined - we don't want to cause errors now do we ;).
 What this does is instantiate a _new_ Object, and bind our `extension` method to it, and return it.

+### Private Naming Conventions
+I personally love the Revealing Module Pattern, and as such, I have many functions dotting around my code that visually are all declared the same, and look the same when I'm scanning around.
+I sometimes create a locally scoped Object, but sometimes don't.
+When I don't, how can I distinguish between private variables/methods?
+The `_` character!
+You've probably seen this dotted around the web, and now you know why we do it:

+{% highlight javascript %}
+var Module = (function () {

+  var _privateMethod = function () {
+    // private stuff
+  };

+  var publicMethod = function () {
+    _privateMethod();
+  };

+  return {
+    publicMethod: publicMethod
+  };

+})();
+{% endhighlight %}